Stefano-DA/Instacart-Grocery-Basket-Analysis/README.md

 ## Author
 Stefano Noventa (aka DataPizzaWizard)

-## Acknowledgements
-- CareerFoundry for the project brief and guidance
-- Instacart for making their data available for educational purposes

 ---

 *Note: This project is based on a fictional scenario and does not reflect real Instacart data or business practices.*